 |Posted: Tue Feb 21, 2017 2:04 pm Post subject:

 |Ive always wondered where our franchise would be if Charles Rogers didn't have those back to back clavicles...
 Hands down the most talented of the WRs drafted by us other than Calvin.
 But regardless with millen steering the ship we were doomed.
 Rodgers was a personal favorite of mine and a self inflicted tragic story.

-thanks to BigBadLion20 for the (THIRD!) sick sig!
+thanks to BigBadLion20 for the (FOURTH) sick sig!